Minds-On-Design-Lab/modl_giving_impact.ee_addon/readme.md

 ## Changelog
+* 08202013 - Update to add better support for single value indexed arrays
 * Version 2.0 - update to work with v2.0 API enhancements
 	* Related Parameter - Get related Campaign or Giving Opportunity data with an opportunity or donation data set.
 * 08222012 - Version 2.0